 Antidepressants can buffer stress and change surface reactions, but are not meant to be long term answers for coping with life situations.
 They distance internal conflicts and sensitivities, but don’t help the person work through setbacks, concerns and discomforts.
 SRI’s don’t release emotional attachments or limiting beliefs.
 They may temporarily disrupt certain brain patterns, but it won’t be the answer for needed changes.

 Effective therapy on the other hand focuses on changing patterns, behaviors and how someone processes thoughts and emotions.
-It is well know that stress must be minumized, yet minimizing stress is a life style, not just implementing simple techniques.
+It is well know that OCD treatment strategies must minimize stress.
+This may require life style changes, not just implementing cookie cutter techniques.

 Since everyone does OCD a little differently, no one type of therapy works for everyone.
 This can be a problematic for those wanting certainty.
 They already have enough uncertainty dealing with their obsessions.
-Thus many will avoid seeking any form of OCD treatment, because it feels safer than stepping into the unknown.
+Thus many will avoid seeking any form of OCD treatment, because it feels safer than trying something different

 What feels safe?